okichan/major-project-term3/readme.md

 [Trello](https://trello.com/b/uPW701tC/term-3-major-project-tanto-knife-store)

 Our user stories in regards to the application can be view on our public board on Trello.
+It also includes the NPMs we decided to use and some other useful links in regards to the project

 ## User Flow Diagrams